BALANCE – EXPERIENCE – EXPERTISE – FISCAL ACCOUNTABILITY

-I’ve lived in Boulder for 36 years, raising a family, working, playing, and volunteering with friends and colleagues throughout Boulder County.
+I’ve lived in Boulder for 36 years, raising a family, working, playing, and volunteering with friends and colleagues in Boulder since 1981.
 I want to ensure that your voices and concerns are heard and understood by City Council.
 There are 9 seats on City Council and 5 of them are in play – I am asking you to give me 1 of your 5 votes, and here’s why:

 As a community, Boulder is blessed with compassionate hearts, creative minds and abundant resources.
 We can lead the way towards environmental sustainability, economic resilience, social justice and innovative housing/transit solutions.
-If we don’t, who will?
+If we don’t do it, who will?

 This is what I have done my entire life.
-It is what I hope to do on Boulder’s City Council.
+It is what I will do on Boulder’s City Council.

 Please vote for ED BYRNE on (or before) November 7, 2017.
 Thanks!